-- Eligibility is limited to full-time faculty (all title series including regular, research, clinical and special) of the University of Kentucky and affiliated institutions that are still considered Early Career in accordance with NIH policy (NIH definition: A Program Director / Principal Investigator (PD/PI) who has completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years and who has not previously competed successfully as PD/PI for a substantial NIH independent research award). - Investigators who are PIs on R01-type funding are NOT eligible. - Investigators in training including residents, post-doctoral fellows, and clinical fellows are NOT eligible to serve as PIs but may be co-investigators. - Volunteer faculty and adjunct faculty are NOT eligible to serve as PIs but may be co- investigators.
+- Eligibility is limited to full-time faculty (all title series including regular, research, clinical and special) at the University of Kentucky and affiliated institutions. - Investigators in training including residents, post-doctoral fellows, and clinical fellows are NOT eligible to serve as PIs but may be co-investigators. - Volunteer faculty and adjunct faculty are NOT eligible to serve as PIs but may be coinvestigators.